tkem/mopidy-internetarchive/docs/config.rst

 This extension has a number of configuration values that can be tweaked.
-However, the :ref:`default configuration <defconf>` contains everything to get you up and running, and will usually require only a few modifications to match personal needs.
+However, the :ref:`default configuration <defconf>` contains everything to get you up and running, and will usually require only a few modifications to match personal preferences.

 .. _confvals: